mapzen/chef-metroextractor/README.md

 What hardware do I need?
 ------------------------
-On AWS, a c3.4xl (30GB RAM and at least 75GB of fast disk).
-The entire process will take ~15 hours.
+On AWS, a c3.8xl (60GB RAM and at least 75GB of fast disk), will result in the entire process taking ~15 hours.

 If you'd rather not go that route, you're in luck.
 We'll be producing extracts weekly, and you can find them here: [Mapzen Metro Extracts](http://mapzen.com/metro-extracts/)